 Step 4 - Removing Liquid Foundation, Mascara, and Eyeliner Stains

-To treat liquid foundation stains, and also those cause by eyeliner and mascara, the trick is to use hydrogen peroxide.
+To treat liquid foundation stains, and also those caused by eyeliner and mascara, the trick is to use hydrogen peroxide.
 This agent should be carefully tested as it can whiten the fabric it comes in contact with.

 Hydrogen peroxide should be applied with a cotton ball, and by gently wiping the stains.
 Avoid scrubbing the area as this will spread the stain; just dabbing it should do the trick.